onnela-lab/forest/README.md

 # ash
 This repo contains the `accrep` package, which provides tools for processing raw Beiwe accelerometer data.

+# fir
+This repo contains the `fitrep` packages, which has some tools for reformatting raw Fitabase data.

 # ginkgo
 This repo contains the `gpsrep` package, which provides tools for some basic GPS data processing tasks, including time zone extraction.